 CEU Credits: 0.5

-Roy Maki, Olds College Centre for Innovation
+Sofia Bahmutsky, Data Scientist, Olds College Centre for Innovation

 Roy Maki shares Olds College’s passion for using technology to improve Canadian Agriculture.
-Roy attained his experience and knowledge in the agricultural industry through first, being raised on a mixed family farm in SE Saskatchewan and second, being employed in the Agricultrual Research and Testing community where he led or contributed to 100+ agriculturally based projects ranging from spray deposition studies to combine harvester testing, air seeder performance, grain drying, cattle RFID ear tag retention and Anaerobic digestion/methane gas production.
+Roy attained his experience and knowledge in the agricultural industry through first, being raised on a mixed family farm in SE Saskatchewan and second, being employed in the Agricultural Research and Testing community where he led or contributed to 100+ agriculturally based projects ranging from spray deposition studies to combine harvester testing, air seeder performance, grain drying, cattle RFID ear tag retention and Anaerobic digestion/methane gas production.
 Roy holds an B.Sc Agricultural Engineering degree from the University of Saskatchewan and a MSc degree from the University of Alberta specializing in embedded computer systems and controls.